In this Article

 Maternal health risks include fulminant (severe impairment of liver function) or severe hepatitis (if not treated), hepatic encephalopathy (a neurological complication of severe liver damage), liver damage induced kidney problems like hepatorenal syndrome, liver Cirrhosis, abnormal bleedings like haemorrhagic varies, and a risk of liver malignancy in a few cases.

-Delivery related complications include preterm deliveries, stillbirths, abruption placenta and postpartum haemorrhages and risk of transmission of infections in the newborn during delivery.
+Delivery related complications include preterm deliveries, stillbirths, abruption placenta and postpartum haemorrhages, and risk of transmission of infections in the newborn during delivery.

 Risks to the newborn include IUGR (intrauterine growth restriction), congenital hepatitis and neurological complications including kernicterus (brain damage in a newborn due to jaundice) and cerebral palsy in severe cases.

-Treatments For Jaundice
+Treatments for Jaundice During Pregnancy